-At Lake Washington Institute of Technology (LWTech), many associate degree programs are designed to prepare students for careers and for further education.
-While some students transfer from LWTech to colleges and universities to complete their bachelor's degree, they also have the option to stay at LWTech to complete their bachelor's degree.
-Currently LWTech offers bachelor's degrees in three fields and more are coming soon!
+The many associate degree programs offered at Lake Washington Institute of Technology (LWTech) are designed to prepare students for careers and for further education.
+While some students transfer after earning their associate degree at LWTech to colleges and universities to complete their applied bachelor's degree, they also have the option to stay at LWTech to complete their applied bachelor's degree.
+Currently LWTech offers applied bachelor's degrees in eight fields and more are coming soon!
 Take a look and explore our current degree programs.

-The Bachelor of Technology Applied Design (BTAD) degree program is designed to advance your design career.
+The Bachelor of Applied Science in Design degree program is designed to advance your design career.
 It will prepare you to lead and collaborate with teams of creative and technical professionals.
 You'll study advanced design theory, the business of design, entrepreneurship, project management, design thinking, and new processes for design industry best practice.

 This degree prepares graduates of LWTech for careers in public health in such areas as epidemiology, biostatistics, public health research, public policy, and community health and education.
 Graduates may find employment in non-profit agencies, research institutions, governmental agencies, and private or public businesses.